https://github.com/abo-abo/ace-window.git

 This package aims to take the speed and predictability of windmove

-and pack it into a single key binding, similar to other-window
+and pack it into a single key binding, similar to other-window.

-to a short key binding, as switching windows
+Just assign ace-window to a short key binding, as switching windows

 is a common task.
 I suggest M-p, as it's short and not